 Pork chops are frequently advised to be soaked before grilling for improved results.
-Because pork chops are rather lean, dipping them in the brine accomplishes two goals: first, it keeps the flesh moist and creates additional moisture, which helps keep the meat safe if it is overcooked, and second, it has a uniform aroma on the surface, so it may spend some time in it.
+Because pork chops are rather lean, dipping them in the brine accomplishes two goals: first, it keeps the flesh moist and creates additional moisture, which helps keep the meat safe if it is overcooked, and second, it has a uniform aroma on the surface so that it may spend some time in it.

 How to prevent drying out pork chops

 Pork chops are significantly leaner than they were in the past, which explains why they are so easy to overcook.
-There are a few steps to follow to ensure that they come out juicy and tasty every time.
+There are a few steps to follow to ensure they come out juicy and tasty every time.

 For excellent, juicy grilled pork chops, follow these four cardinal guidelines.